 In Christian theology there are three separate and distinct acts of imputation.
-In the first place Adam's sin is imputed to all of us, his children, that is, judicially set to our account so that we are held responsible for it and suffer the consequences of it.
-This is commonly known as the doctrine of Original Sin.
-In the second place, and in precisely the same manner, our sin is imputed to Christ so that He suffers the consequences of it.
-And in the third place, Christ's righteousness is imputed to us and secures for us entrance into heaven.
-We are, of course, no more personally guilty of Adam's sin than Christ is personally guilty of our sin, or than we are personally meritorious because of His righteousness.
+In the first place, Adam's sin is imputed to all his descendants (that is, judicially set to their account, so that they are held responsible for it and suffer the consequences of it).
+This is commonly known as the doctrine of original sin.
+In the second place (and in precisely the same manner) the believer's sin is imputed to Christ, so that the innocent Savior suffers the consequences of it.
+And in the third place, Christ's righteousness is imputed to the believer and secures for him entrance into heaven.
+Adam's descendants, of course, are no more personally guilty of Adam's sin than Christ is personally guilty of His people's sin, or that His people are personally meritorious because of His righteousness.
 In each case it is a judicial transaction.
-We receive salvation from Christ in precisely the same way that we receive condemnation and ruin from Adam.
+The sinner receives salvation from Christ in precisely the same way that he receives condemnation and ruin from Adam.
 In each case the result follows because of the close official union which exists between the persons involved.
 To reject any one of these three steps is to reject an essential part of the Christian system.

-Thus we see the strict parallel between Adam and Christ in the matter of salvation.
-In the above passages Paul piles one phrase upon another stressing the fact that we were not merely sick, or spiritually disinclined, but spiritually dead.
-Christ Himself said, "Except one be born anew, he cannot see the kingdom of God" (John 3:3).
-And again He said, "Why do ye not understand my speech: even because ye cannot hear my words" (John 8:43).
-The unregenerate man cannot see the kingdom of God, nor hear in any spiritually discerning way the words spoken concerning it, much less can he get into it.
-Had we been left to ourselves we, like the fallen angels, would never have turned to God.
+Thus there is a strict parallel between Adam and Christ in the matter of salvation.
+In the above passages Paul piles one phrase upon another, stressing the fact that mankind is not merely sick or spiritually disinclined but spiritually dead.
+Christ emphatically taught, "Except a man be born again, he cannot see the kingdom of God" (Jn.
+3:3).
+Again He said, "Why do ye not understand my speech? even because ye cannot hear my word" (Jn.
+8:43).
+The unregenerate man cannot see the kingdom of God nor hear in any spiritually discerning way the words spoken concerning it; much less can he get into it.
+Had the righteous been left to themselves, they, like the fallen angels, would never have turned to God.